Transfer Credits and Transcript Evaluations

 - A student can obtain no more than half the number of credits required for a given certificate.

-- Only grades of "C" or better will be considered for potential transfer credit.
+- Only grades of "C" (or 70% by permission of the area Dean) or better will be considered for potential credit.

 - Courses are considered for transfer credit as they relate to the student's program of study.